The Ghost Shrimp (Palaemonetes paludosus) is one of the most popular and widely-kept freshwater shrimp species.

 Mature, fertile females will also grow a saddle or crest on their cephalothorax (head segment).
 Male Ghost Shrimp tend to be smaller, maxing out at ¾-1″.

-As they grow, Ghost Shrimp moult.
+As they grow, Ghost Shrimp molt.
 Like many invertebrates, they have a hard outer exoskeleton that doesn’t grow with their soft parts.
 They need to shed their skins as a result.

-If you see fish or even other shrimp gnawing on an empty shell, more than likely you’re looking at a discarded moult.
+If you see fish or even other shrimp gnawing on an empty shell, more than likely you’re looking at a discarded molt, not a dead shrimp.

-Allow any shrimp eating a moult to continue; it’s recovering valuable calcium and other building blocks for strong shells.
+Allow any shrimp eating a molt to continue; it’s recovering valuable calcium and other building blocks for strong shells.

-When buying Ghost Shrimp at the store, watch out for dark bodied large freshwater shrimp that sometimes get included in the sweeping nets used for wild caught Ghost Shrimp.
+When buying Ghost Shrimp at the store, watch out for dark-bodied large freshwater shrimp species that sometimes get included in the sweeping nets used for wild-caught Ghost Shrimp.

-Macrobrachium sp. are found all over the world and while a new shrimp keeper might think it’s simply an adult Ghost Shrimp, these guys are very different.
+Macrobrachium shrimp species are found all over the world and while a new shrimp keeper might think it’s simply an adult Ghost Shrimp, these guys are very different.

-Many Macrobrachium sp. are tough opportunistic predators that grow from 3-6″ long and will gladly take sleeping fish when fully grown.
-These shrimp are not only non-see through, but also have long, arm-like claws they use for digging worms and other invertebrates out from crevices.
+Many Macrobrachium shrimp species are tough opportunistic predators that grow from 3-6″ long and will gladly take sleeping fish when fully grown.
+These shrimp are not only non-see-through but also have long, arm-like claws they use for digging worms and other invertebrates out from crevices.

-Some, like Macrobrachium lanchesteri, are translucent look-alikes that grow much larger (up to 4″) than common Palaemonetes shrimp.
+Some, like Macrobrachium Lanchester, are translucent look-alikes that grow much larger (up to 4″) than common Palaemonetes shrimp.